huaweicloud/terraform-provider-huaweicloud/docs/resources/dbss_instance.md

 ```

 Note that the imported state may not be identical to your resource definition, due to some attributes missing from the
 API response.
-The missing attributes include: `charging_mode`, `enterprise_project_id`, `flavor`, `period`, `period_unit`,
+The missing attributes include: `charging_mode`, `enterprise_project_id`, `flavor`, `period`, and
-and `product_id` .
+`period_unit`.
 It is generally recommended running `terraform plan` after importing an instance.
+You can then decide if
-You can then decide if changes should be applied to the instance, or the resource definition should be updated to
+changes should be applied to the instance, or the resource definition should be updated to align with the instance.
+Also
-align with the instance.
-Also you can ignore changes as below.
+you can ignore changes as below.

 ```
 resource "huaweicloud_dbss_instance" "test" {